 The Weightiness of Roofing

-We hope this finds you well.
-We want to start this month by telling you about our new Slate Rock aluminum roofing system.
+We want to start this post by telling you about our new Slate Rock aluminum roofing system.
 This product provides the beautiful, tailored look or natural slate roofing.
 Check out this beautiful new product.

 How Much Does a Roof Weigh?

-Now, for some great information if you’re thinking of a new roof this year.
+Now, for some great information if you’re thinking of a new roof.
 One important item is the weight of the roofing system.
 Today’s available roofing materials include a wide range of weights.
 For comparison, let’s look at the weight of one “square” of various products.
 A “square” covers 100 square feet of roof area.

 ALUMINUM: 40 – 70 pounds